heilaaks/snippy/docs/dev/SCRIBBLING.md

        This is also considered more predictable for the end user who is debugging. the logs.

+    4. Logs from exceptions are printed in INFO level all other logs in DEBUG

+       Controlled logs from exception must be printed with INFO level.
+All other logs must be printed in DEBUG level.

+    5. Variables printed in logs are seprated with colon

+       When variables are printed in logs, they must be separated with colon like in the example output below:

+         > ... config source category: snippet

     THREADING

     1. The tool is single threaded

        The tool was originally built for command line usage and it end up being single threaded.
 For example the configuration and cause code related objects are global and shared.
 To change this, would require largish refactoring effort which likely does not make sense.
 The performance is pretty ok based on reference performance tests.

        If there is a need to scale the performance up, it can be done by spawning multiple services from the same implementation which are sharing database that can scale.

     COMMITS

     1. Git commit logs tries to follow 'keep a changelog' rules